-Thinking about planning a Disney Cruise on Disney Cruise Ships?
-We just went on our first Disney Cruise for Spring Break aboard the Disney Magic.
-We actually planned this last minute and it was amazing.
+We just went on our first Disney Cruise for Spring Break 2014 aboard the Disney Magic.
+This was back before we started travel writing.
+We actually planned our first cruise last minute and it was amazing.
 We will definitely be doing another Disney Cruise in the future!
-Check out all these tips before you book your cruise.
+Check out all these tips from our recent cruise before you book your cruise.
+Join Our Facebook page and Facebook group!

 What to Pack/Bring for Disney Cruise Ships:

-- Passports/Identification ( make sure you have plenty of time to get them back, plan ahead)
+- Passports, birth certificate for identification ( make sure you have plenty of time to get them back, plan ahead) * Important item *

 - Sand Toys for Castaway Cay